5 Questions to Ask when Buying a Condo

 - What is the dispute resolution process

 Hopefully you will never need to deal with a dispute while living in your condo.
 However, you do need to know how your community deals with disputes amongst owners if a problem escalates.
 Unfortunately sometimes within any community, condo or not, there are bad neighbors who have zero regards for their fellow human beings.
 This can be a bigger issue in a close-living condo.
 You will want to know if you are stuck in a bad situation how your community deals with conflicts.
 Is there a resolution process in place and most importantly how effective is it?
 Issues over parking, noise, trash, smell, etc. all become heightened when you have so many people living in tight quarters.
 It is best to go in with your eyes open.

 - Insurance coverage ?
 Can you afford NOT to?

-It is critical that you know what the condo insurance policy covers and what your deductible will be if there is an issue that you cause which affects the building.
-You will also want to know whether you’re covered for living expenses if your suite becomes uninhabitable due to owner negligence (i.e. the bathtub above your unit overflowing).
-Condo corporation?s insurance coverage differs from building to building and can vary widely.
-Review it and then ensure that you add your own condo owner insurance to cover the gaps it’s cheap insurance but it can save your financial well-being in the event of an issue.
+It is critical that you know what the condo insurance policy covers and what your deductible will be if there is an issue that you cause, which affects the building.
+It’s also important that any insurance disputes are dealt with quickly and efficiently so you can continue with your business as soon as possible.
+You will want to know whether you’re covered for living expenses if your suite becomes uninhabitable due to owner negligence (i.e., the bathtub above your unit overflowing).
+Condo corporation’s insurance coverage differs from building to building and can vary widely.
+It helps to review your current corporate insurance policy to see if there are items not covered by your insurance.
+If you find gaps in the policy, you need to look for extra protection to ensure that your condo is covered.
+It’s cheap insurance, but it can save your financial well-being in the long run.
+If you are looking for condo insurance, you can check out somewhere like BST Insurance Brokers to learn more.

 - What is the ratio of owner-occupied to investor/rentals?